lostb053/anibot/README.md

 * Scheduled
 * Favourites
 * Anilist Activity
-* Update Anilist entry using bots
+* Update Anilist entry using bot
 * Anime Reverse Search Powered by [tracemoepy](https://github.com/dragsama/tracemoepy)
 * Watch Order from [Chiaki](https://chiaki.site/) using [web api](https://chiaki.vercel.app)
 <h3>Also can add to grps and enable sfw lock to prevent members from looking up hentai and 18+ rated stuff</h3>